FREQUENTLY ASKED QUESTIONS ABOUT DHDP RE-IGNITION

 How does this impact my current membership?

 All existing members are still considered members of the DHDP.
-All membership agreements are currently active.
+All membership agreements are currently active, however, there is a requirement to update agreements and we will be reaching out to members directly to enable this.
 If there are any changes in contact information on the membership side, please inform Natalie Szudy at nszudy@tfri.ca.

 How do I become a member?